slogsdon/javascript-browser-contexts/README.md

 ### Reasoning

 Creating, managing, and interacting with iframes and popup windows can be tricky without the correct setup.
-This library was created to consolidated learnings from other projects.
+This library was created to consolidate learnings from other projects.

 ## License